 - Max Inventory Level: The maximum number of spare parts that you want to analyze using the Spares Analysis.
 The maximum inventory level must be greater than the minimum inventory level.
 If you type a value in the Max Inventory Level text box that is less than the value in the Min Inventory Level text box, an error message will appear, and the value in the Max Inventory Level text box will revert back to the value that existed before you modified it. - Current Holding Level: The actual number of spare parts that you are currently storing.
 The current holding level must be greater than or equal to the minimum inventory level but less than or equal to the maximum inventory level.
-If you type a value in the Current Holding Level text box that is less than the value in the Min Inventory Level text box or greater than the value in the Min Inventory Level text box, an error message appears and the value in the Current Holding Level text box reverts back to the original value.
+If you type a value in the Current Holding Level text box that is less than the value in the Min Inventory Level text box, an error message appears and the value in the Current Holding Level text box reverts back to the original value.